Click on any thumbnail to view an enlarged

 Above

-Worldly Wisdom) by Okuse Heishichiro.
+Worldly Wisdom) by signed Okuse Heishichiro.
 This is a first

 printing from January 10, 1963.